ctford/journey-through-the-looking-glass/README.md

 Lenses
 ------

-* Lenses are functions that lift functions into a context.
+* Lenses are functions that lift contextualising functions into a context.
 * `update`, `put`, `view` and more can all be represented by a single function.
 * Lenses compose as functions.